-WASHINGTON Z. SYCIP, 94, Filipino-American, has been serving as a Director of the Bank since December 8, 1999.
-He is the founder of SGV Group.
-He is also one of the founders and Chairman Emeritus of the Asian Institute of Management; a member of the Board of Overseers of the Graduate School of Business at Columbia University; the Honorary Chairman of the Euro-Asia Centre of INSEAD in Fontainebleau, France; and a Honorary Life Trustee of The Asia Society.
-He is a member of the Board of Directors of a number of other major corporations in the Philippines and other parts of the world.
-Mr. SyCip has served as President of the International Federation of Accountants, a member of the International Advisory Board of the Council on Foreign Relations, Vice Chairman of the Board of Trustees of The Conference Board, and Chairman of the Asia Pacific Advisory Committee of the New York Stock Exchange.
-He also served in the international boards of the American International Group, AT&T, Australia & New Zealand Bank, Caterpillar, Chase Manhattan Bank, Owens-Illinois, Pacific Dunlop and United Technologies Corporation, among others.
-He was a member of the Board of Trustees of the Ramon Magsaysay Award Foundation and Eisenhower Exchange Fellowship.
-Among his awards are the Order of Lakandula, Rank of Grand Cross, conferred by Philippine President Benigno S. Aquino, III on June 30, 2011; Lifetime Achievement Award given by Columbia Business School and Asia Society; Ramon Magsaysay Award for International Understanding; the Management Man of the Year given by the Management Association of the Philippines; the Officer's Cross of the Order of Merit given by the Federal Republic of Germany; Star of the Order of Merit Conferred by the Republic of Australia; and the Officer First Class of the Royal Order of the Polar Star awarded by H.M. the King of Sweden.
+- Founder of SGV Group - One of the founders and Chairman Emeritus of the Asian Institute of Management - Member of the Board of Overseers of the Graduate School of Business at Columbia University - Honorary Chairman of the Euro-Asia Centre of INSEAD in Fontainebleau, France - Honorary Life Trustee of The Asia Society - Member of the Board of Directors of a number of other major corporations in the Philippines and other parts of the world - Other Previous Positions - President of the International Federation of Accountants - Member of the International Advisory Board of the Council on Foreign Relations - Vice Chairman of the Board of Trustees of The Conference Board - Chairman of the Asia Pacific Advisory Committee of the New York Stock Exchange - Served in the international boards of the American International Group, AT&T, Australia & New Zealand Bank, Caterpillar, Chase Manhattan Bank, Owens-Illinois, Pacific Dunlop and United Technologies Corporation, among others. - Board of Trustees of the Ramon Magsaysay Award Foundation and Eisenhower Exchange Fellowship

+Order of Lakandula, Rank of Grand Cross, conferred by Philippine President Benigno S.

+- Aquino, III on June 30, 2011 - st Lifetime Achievement Award given by Columbia Business School and Asia Society - Ramon Magsaysay Award for International Understanding - Management Man of the Year given by the Management Association of the Philippines - Officer's Cross of the Order of Merit given by the Federal Republic of Germany - Star of the Order of Merit Conferred by the Republic of Australia - Officer First Class of the Royal Order of the Polar Star awarded by H.M. the King of Sweden